 THEY WANT EVERYTHING FOR CHEAP

-Some of them will try to devalue your work by asking for cheaper prices.
+Some clients will try to devalue your work by asking for cheaper prices.
 One way to avoid this situation is to ask for the client’s budget first so you have a number to work with.
-It’s never a good idea to negotiate on price, as you are likely to lose more than you gain.
-Others will offer to pay you in equity which, in other words, means you won’t be getting paid.
+It’s never a good idea to negotiate on price as you are likely to lose more than you gain.
+Others will offer to pay you in equity or exposure which, in other words, means you won’t be getting paid.
 Avoid them as well.

 Most clients with small budgets are going to nickel and dime you, and sometimes not even pay you.
-They don’t recognize the value of good design and aren’t interested in how much work goes into creating one.
-It’s hard to avoid such clients, especially when you’re first starting out and don’t have much experience dealing with them.
+They usually don’t recognize the value of good design and aren’t interested in how much work goes into creating one.
+It’s hard to avoid such clients, especially when you are first starting out and don’t have much experience dealing with them.

-However, if you hold your work to a high standard, then charging more and finding clients who are willing to pay more shouldn’t be an issue.
-Such clients are more interested in results and willing to match your rates as they believe that you are skillful enough to meet their expectations.
+However, if you hold your work to a high standard then charging more and finding clients who are willing to pay more shouldn’t be an issue.
+They would be more interested in results and willing to match your rates as they believe that you are skillful enough to meet their expectations.

 THEY THINK THEY KNOW HOW DESIGN WORKS

-You will also meet ‘know-it-all’ clients who claim to know how design works despite knowing nothing about the design process.
+You might meet ‘know-it-all’ clients who claim to know how design works, despite knowing nothing about the design process.